 - Accommodation in 3 Star hotel in standard room on twin / double / triple sharing basis (3* hotel wherever available, else best available (Guest House) option will be provided.
 Triple room will have mattresses for Third person)

-- 1 Bottle of Water per person per day during vehicle journey
+- 1 litre Bottle of Water per person per day during vehicle journey

 - Services of Tour Manager (Groups only)

-- A/c Train tickets as per Itinerary ( 3 Tier)
+- A/c Train tickets as per Itinerary (3 tier OR Chair Car)

 - All transfers by Private A/c Vehicle Basis

 - Visa fee

 - Expenses of personal nature like laundry, telephone bills, drinks, laundry etc.

 - Porter charges during Train journeys

 - Any entrance fees / Monument charges / Camera Fees / Locker charges